orfeasa/orfeasa-com/content/about.md

 🤖 After working at P&G for a year, I realised I wanted to enter the startup world and I worked for [Geekbot](https://geekbot.com/), a standup bot for [Slack](https://slack.com/) as an Operations Manager, where I brought my expertise of how to organise a company more effectively and how to establish processes and policies.
 Being part of a startup, a team that is building a product felt right for me.

-⚔ However, at this time I had to join the armed forces and serve for 8 months, as this is mandatory in my country.
+⚔ However, at this time I had to join the armed forces and serve for 8 months, which is mandatory in my country.
 There, I was part of the Research and Informatics Corps and during this time I decided to switch to Software Engineering as my main focus.

-👨‍💻 In my current job at [eCademy](https://ecademy.gr/), I am focusing on implementing new features in our Python/Django codebase, to accommodate the needs of our new clients.
+👨‍💻 In my current job at [eCademy](https://ecademy.gr/), I am focusing on implementing new features in our Python/Django codebase to accommodate the needs of our new clients.

 🖍️ Outside of work, I enjoy delivering training sessions at [BEST](https://best.eu.org/) and organising [DEVit](https://devitconf.org/), the leading web developer conference in South-East Europe.